-Boeing Scholarship Helps Eagle Land Where He "Always Wanted to Be"
+Boeing Scholarship Helps Maintenance Science Land Where He Wants to Be

 What’s better than attending your dream school?
-For Luke Boardman, it was also earning an exclusive scholarship from one of the world’s premier aerospace companies.
+For Luke Boardman (’24), it was also earning an exclusive scholarship from one of the world’s premier aerospace companies.

-By the time he was in seventh grade, Luke Boardman (’24) had already requested information about attending Embry-Riddle Aeronautical University.
+By the time he was in seventh grade, Boardman had already requested information about attending Embry-Riddle Aeronautical University.

 His course has never wavered since then, and today Boardman is studying for his B.S. in Aviation Maintenance Science and enjoying the boost he’s getting after being named to this year’s cohort of elite Boeing Scholars.